Bx36 (New York City bus): Route description

 The Bx36 begins at the George Washington Bridge Bus Terminal in Washington Heights, Manhattan, and uses West 179th Street, Fort Washington Avenue, and West 178th Street to access Wadsworth Avenue, while buses accessing the George Washington Bridge Bus Terminal use West 179th Street.
 It then continues on Wadsworth Avenue until it turns to West 181st Street, and continues east and across the Washington Bridge until it turns to University Avenue, and then to Tremont Avenue.
 It then continues along Tremont Avenue until White Plains Road.
 It turns then continues south on White Plains Road until it turns to Lafayette Avenue and then Pugsley Avenue, and uses Seward Avenue and Olmstead Avenue to access the Soundview terminus, while buses heading westbound use Randall Avenue to access Pugsley Avenue.
 Select local trips originate/terminate at Boston Road and East Tremont Avenue.

 The Bx36 also employs limited-stop service, which runs during weekday rush hours only, and makes all local stops in Manhattan and south of Story Avenue.

+School trippers

+When school is in session, two westbound trips originate at a school complex at Lafayette/Pugsley Avenues.
+These trips depart at 2:40pm and 2:45pm and make local stops.